Configuring IP Source Guard

 • Beginning with Cisco NX-OS Release 9.3(5), IP Source Guard is supported on Cisco Nexus 9364C-GX, Cisco Nexus 9316D-GX, and Cisco Nexus 93600CD-GX switches.

-• IP Source Guard does not require TCAM carving on the Cisco Nexus 9300-X Cloud Scale Switches.
+• You do not need to configure TCAM carving when you use IP Source Guard on Cisco Nexus 9300-X Cloud Scale Switches.

-This table lists the default settings for IP Source Guard parameters.
+Use the table to see the default states and values for key IP Source Guard configuration parameters.

 Parameters